 Finally, in many ways COVID-19 has been a proving ground for home care because it’s forced many aspects of care to move in-home as hospitals and facilities have cleared out beds for COVID-19 patients.

 Not only has home care garnered some of the awareness it has historically lacked, but it’s shined during this time.
 We’ve been inspired by the ways we’ve seen home care agencies rise to the occasion when the US healthcare system is strained.

-As Jennifer Sheets, CEO of Interim, has said, “Home care is the answer.”
-Home-based care is not only here to stay—it’s the future of care.
+As Jennifer Sheets, CEO of Interim, has said, “Home care is the answer.” post-acute care is not only here to stay—it’s the future of care.

 Decreased Turnover and Competition for Home Care Workers

 In any recession, the job market shifts in favor of employers.
 With fewer jobs available, more applicants compete for the same jobs and businesses have their pick of applicants.

 Once applicants are hired at a job, they’re also much more likely to stay with that company because of the difficulty of finding a new job.

 While economic downturns are never a cause for celebration, home care agencies may find some silver lining in a partial reprieve from some of the staffing challenges they’ve grown used to over the last few years.